gadirajus13/Aerial-Semantic-Segmentation/README.md

     Combined Loss (Dice Loss + Cross-Entropy Loss)

 ### Mean Intersection over Union (mIoU):
-- Provides a measure of overlap between predicted and ground truth segmentation masks
+- Provides a measure of overlap between predicted and ground truth segmentation masks, penalizing both over-segmentation and under-segmentation
-- Less sensitive to class imbalance compared to pixel accuracy
+- More sensitive to class imbalance compared to pixel accuracy, which can be beneficial for detecting poor performance on underrepresented classes
-- Penalizes both over-segmentation and under-segmentation
 - Gives equal importance to all classes, regardless of their frequency in the dataset

 ### Pixel Accuracy:
-- Represents the percentage of correctly classified pixels but can be misleading in cases of severe class imbalance which is prevalent in this data
+- Represents the percentage of correctly classified pixels but can be misleading in cases of severe class imbalance which is prevalent in this dataset

 ## Results
-The model's performance can be assessed using the plots generated after training, showing:
+The model's performance can be assessed using the plots generated after training, showing the loss, accuracy, and mIoU.
+Furthermore, the model is then tested on the test dataset which consists of 40 images.

-Training and Validation Loss
-Training and Validation Accuracy
-Training and Validation mIoU

 This model acheived a peak pixel accuracy of 86% with a mIoU of .53 on the test data which boasts a significant improvement compared to other approaches to this dataset.
 Utilizing the UNet Mobile architecture with pre-loaded ImageNet weights, as others have in the Kaggle link to the dataset, they achieve a similar accuracy of around 81%, however have a much lwoer mIoU of .32, indicating that this architecture provides more accurate masks per class on average compared to typical approaches.
+The majority of discrepency between the mIoU and pixel accuracy comes from the classification for under-sampled classes within the dataset, which means the model can be further improved with mroe data preprocessing.

+Here are a few of the results obtained from running the model on the test data:

 ## Future Work
 In order to further improve the model accuracy and mIoU, I would like to implement oversampling of classes that are underepresented in teh dataset currently as they have a heavy influence on the mIoU and will aid in further increasing the overall pixel accuracy.